Decoding Brazil’s ESG Regulations: What Global Companies Need to Know

 Reprice land use risk.
 Use IFRS Foundation sustainability guidance alongside satellite alerts to stress test cash flow under deforestation assumptions.

 Monetise transition opportunities.
-Reference the Central Bank sustainability policy when structuring local debt to meet lender expectations and unlock coupon step down incentives.
+Reference the Central Bank sustainability policy when structuring local debt to meet lender expectations and unlock coupon step-down incentives.

 Call to explore deeper scenarios

-Frequently Asked Questions
+Frequently Asked Questions (FAQ):

 What is the compliance deadline for CVM Resolution 193 reporting in Brazil?